Eelviny/chia-docker/README.md

 A set of Dockerfiles to run chia plotters and a farmer inside a container, with all dependencies already available.
 Run your plotter containers separate from your farmer, so you can update the farmer independently without stopping your plots.

+**Now updated for farming in a pool!
+New plotting config needed, see instructions below.**

+This repository is designed as a base for you to make your own configuration from; never blindly trust the code of some random person on the internet with your XCH.
+Fork this repo, read the scripts, understand them and customize them to your needs.

 ## Prerequisites

 For this setup, I assume that you have a single directory for storing plots, in this guide this path is shown as `/plot-storage`.
 Make sure this path is replaced with the actual location that your storage drives are mounted on.
 Only one directory is supported - you should be using some kind of RAID/drive pooling setup.
 [ZFS](https://openzfs.github.io/openzfs-docs/Getting%20Started/index.html) is highly recommended, and can pool drives together to make one big volume.